elastic/elastic-serverless-forwarder/docs/README-AWS.md

-### How to deploy Elastic Forwarder for Serverless Lambda application from the AWS Serverless Application Repository.
+## How to deploy Elastic Forwarder for Serverless Lambda application from the AWS Serverless Application Repository.

+### AWS Console
 * Login to the AWS console
 * Navigate to the Lambda service
   * Click on "Create a function"